-Big Bear boasts an assortment of hotels, motels, lodges, and vacation rentals that make securing lodging a breeze for families.
-While we visited, we stayed at Big Bear Frontier and loved its central location (we were able to walk to both the Village and the lake), the chance to spread out in three bedrooms, the full-size kitchen, the outdoor BBQ, and the opportunity to warm up each evening by the fire.
+Big Bear boasts an assortment of hotels, motels, and lodges as well.
+Trekaroo Editor, Katie Bodell, stayed at Big Bear Frontier and loved its central location (they were able to walk to both the Village and the lake), the chance to spread out in three bedrooms, the full-size kitchen, the outdoor BBQ, and the opportunity to warm up each evening by the fire.

-Read my full review of Big Bear Frontier.
+Read her full review of Big Bear Frontier.

 Fans of Big Bear’s local favorite, Peppercorn Grille, will be excited to dine at Oakside, a new restaurant by the same owners Mike & Julie Hastings.
 Oakside features delicious California cuisine in an upscale setting.
-Be sure to make reservations or use your wait time to explore the Village; we waited nearly two hours for a Saturday night table for five.
+Be sure to make reservations or use your wait time to explore the Village; the wait can nearly two hours for a Saturday night table.

 Breakfast lovers shouldn’t miss a meal at Grizzly Manor Cafe.
 The lines outside and Travel Channel awards are legit.
 And you’ll love the laid-back, funky vibe inside just as much as the menu.

 Related: Visiting Big Bear Lake, California with kids in the Summer?